hcl14/LLM_interview_research/README.md

-I would like to start my overview with the paper [R. Feldt, S. Kang, J. Yoon, and S. Yoo.
+I would like to start my review of practical solutions with the paper [R. Feldt, S. Kang, J. Yoon, and S. Yoo.
 Towards autonomous testing agents via conversational large language models, 2023](#ref2) which provides important classification which is related to the [Goals](#goals) I identified earlier and does some experiments similar to mine.
 I would allow myself extensive quotes from the papers.

 *This paper provides an overview of conversational and potentially autonomous testing agents by first presenting a taxonomy of such agents, describing how these agents could help developers (and increasingly so when granted with greater autonomy).
 A concrete example of a conversation with an LLM is provided as initial confirmation that conversational testing can be used to enhance the testing effectiveness of developers.
 Finally, limitations of these techniques is provided, providing context for our vision*.